Written by Ben Tejes

 Here are some of the bankruptcy alternatives you should consider:

 - Debt Settlement: This form of debt relief can be tricky.
 The goal of debt settlement is to pay off your debt at a lower amount, having some of it forgiven.
 To do this, you typically work with a company.
 The company will tell you to stop making payments towards your debt.
 This forces your account into default.
 Once your account is in default, creditors may be more open to entertaining negotiations.
 The debt settlement company would offer your creditors a certain amount.
 If they accept, then you make a payment and the rest of your debt is forgiven.
 While this may sound great, there is also a likelihood of getting sued, so proceed with caution.
+You may also want to understand how to avoid taxes in debt settlement, how debt settlement affects your credit score, and how you can settle debt on your own.

 - Debt Management: Debt management is a good form of debt relief if you have the funds available to pay off the debt, you just need help organizing your financial situation.
 This form of debt relief focuses on budgeting, planning, and organizing.
 It can be effective for smaller amounts of debt.